Oxiracetam

 Upside Rationale

-Oxiracetam scores 5.0/10 because its upside is concentrated in cognitive and memory-oriented racetam pharmacology.
-The clearest anchor is AMPA-receptor modulation work and racetam-family clinical reviews, so the rating rewards the specific use cases while staying conservative about claims beyond them.
+Oxiracetam's upside is concentrated in cognitive and memory-oriented racetam pharmacology, and the rating now reflects a real nootropic-use record rather than treating it as unproven.
+The clearest anchors are AMPA-receptor modulation work and racetam-family clinical reviews, so the score rewards the specific cognition use cases while staying conservative about claims beyond them.

-Efficacy (2.9/5.0): Oxiracetam earns this efficacy score because the best signals map to cognitive and memory-oriented racetam pharmacology.
-Copani et al. 1992 is the main anchor, while Flicker and Grimley Evans 2001 helps define where the signal remains preliminary.
+Efficacy (3.0/5.0): Oxiracetam earns this because the best signals map to cognitive and memory endpoints and the compound has a long real-world nootropic-use history.
+Copani et al. 1992 is the mechanistic anchor for AMPA-linked memory effects, while Flicker and Grimley Evans 2001 marks where the cognitive-decline signal stays preliminary.
+The effect is moderate and lane-specific, which is what a 3.0 captures.

-Bioindividuality Upside (2.3/5.0): Oxiracetam has meaningful bioindividuality because baseline need, medications, caffeine response, training status, liver or bile context, sleep pressure, and tolerance can change the outcome.
-Flicker and Grimley Evans 2001 is useful for defining that context.
+Bioindividuality Upside (2.8/5.0): Oxiracetam response varies with baseline cognitive need, medications, caffeine response, sleep pressure, and tolerance.
+Flicker and Grimley Evans 2001 is useful for defining who is most likely to notice a real effect versus little change.

 | Dimension | Weight | Score | Visual | Weighted |